rootsandberries/irm-r-and-litsearchr/index.md

 All Software, Data, and Library Carpentry instructional material is made available under the Creative Commons Attribution license.
 Licensed under CC-BY 4.0 2016–2020 by Library Carpentry.

-It is distributed under a https://creativecommons.org/licenses/by/4.0/.
+It is distributed under a [Creative Commons 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ## Authors